Alvin Ailey American Dance Theater

 Rosemary “Llanchie” Stevenson began her dance training at the Bernice Johnson Dance Studio.
-She attended the Laguardia High School of Performing Arts in New York City.
-Determined to follow her passion of ballet, Llanchie aspired to become a ballet major.
-She was dissuaded from being a ballet major because they feared that she would not find work in the field.
-However her father rejected that notion and she was allowed to remain a Ballet major until her graduation.
-She was also a .
+She attended the LaGuardia High School of Performing Arts in New York City and was dissuaded from being a ballet major because they feared that she would not find work in the field.
+However her father rejected that notion, and she was allowed to remain a ballet major until her graduation.

-Upon graduating from Stevenson at 17 she decided to take a class with Alvin Ailey, he invited her to join the the company.
-She toured with Alvin Ailey however Mr. Ailey saw in her a ballet dancer and made her keep her pointe work up.
-Mr. Ailey and encouraged her to audition for The Radio City Music Hall as he thought that she could become the first Black ballet dancers with the group.
-She was accepted and joined the corps de ballet Radio City Music Hall and was the first African-American to do so.
-Often they created special roles for her.
-However when ballet dancers guested with the company she found herself longing to be a ballerina.
+Upon graduating from high school at 17, she decided to take a class with Alvin Ailey; he then invited her to join the company.
+She toured with the company, but Mr. Ailey saw in her a ballet dancer and made her maintain her pointe work.
+He then encouraged her to audition for The Radio City Music Hall as he thought that she could become the first Black ballet dancer with the group.
+She was accepted and became the first African American to join the corps de ballet of Radio City Music Hall.
+Often special roles were created for her, but when ballet dancers guested with the company she found herself longing to be a ballerina.
 She auditioned for the School of American Ballet and was given a scholarship.
-She studied for two years and upon seeing some of her classmate being offered contracts she asked about her prospects, however Balenchine was not ready to have a woman of color in the company—he had a male Arthur Mitchell at the time, a woman of color would “break the corps line”.
+She studied for two years and upon seeing some of her classmate being offered contracts, she asked about her prospects.
+Balanchine was not ready to have a woman of color in the company—he had the Black male dancer Arthur Mitchell at the time, but according to Balanchine, a woman of color would “break the corps line.”

-Stevenson auditioned for Fredric Franklin at the the National Ballet of Washington where she was accepted as a member of the corps de ballet, and was the only African-American in the company at the time.
-After performing with the company for a few years, Arthur Mitchell asked her to become a founding member of Dance Theater of Harlem as a principal dancer.
-Stevenson was the originated the revolutionary aesthetic of skin-toned tights for Black ballerinas.
+Stevenson auditioned for Fredric Franklin at the the National Ballet of Washington, where she was accepted as a member of the corps de ballet and was the only African American in the company at the time.
+After performing with the company for a few years, Arthur Mitchell asked her to become a founding member of Dance Theatre of Harlem as a principal dancer.
+Stevenson originated the revolutionary aesthetic of skin-toned tights for Black ballerinas.